 The Parts Of An Acoustic Guitar

-Lastly, the neck is joined to the body via the neck pocket, which on acoustic guitars is usually a mortise and tenon joint.
+Lastly, the neck is joined to the body via the neck pocket, which is usually a mortise and tenon joint.

-Inside the body, the top and bottom of the guitar are braced, to provide additional vibrational strength to allow the guitar to handle the tension from the strings without warping.
+Inside the body, the top and bottom of the guitar are braced, to provide additional vibrational strength to counter the tension from the steel strings.

-The length of string able to vibrate is known as the scale length.
-The two points of contact for the string (unless fretting a note on the fretboard) are the nut that sits near the headstock and saddle which is housed within the bridge.
-Both are usually made of plastic, bone, or graphite, and can have an impact on the ton and projection of the guitar by the amount of vibration absorbed, that would otherwise be transferred to the soundboard.
+The length of the guitar string able to vibrate is referred to as the scale length.
+The two points of contact for the string (unless fretting a note on the fretboard) are the nut that sits near the headstock and the saddle which is located within the bridge.

-You can read a detailed article about the anatomy of acoustic guitar here.
+You can read a detailed article about the anatomy of acoustic guitars here.